selimslab/selimslab.github.io/_NOTES/stem/computers/security/authentication.md

 Practically, the auth info provided is either
 1. something the user knows (like a password, PIN, or key)
 2. something the user has (like a smart card or proof of possession of a smart phone)
-3. something the user is (like the user’s fingerprint, voice, or face)
+3. something the user is (like the user's fingerprint, voice, or face)

 Keys are more general, passwords are more specific